Celebrate Beaujolais with these four top picks

 This wine is made in very small quantities, using the best grapes, from the oldest vines (between 75 and 100 years old) in the village...… read more

 Spectacular and dominant.
 Deep-coloured village wine from Blacé, showing a heady-scented body of ripe dark fruit.
+If you're expecting a light and fruity wine, this is not it.
+Winemaker Jean Baptiste Bechvillier has created a full-bodied, concentrated, and rich style from vines which are over 100 years old.
 Slightly earthy with an oak integration allowing more aging to take place.
 Cellar this wine for five years to see how this evolves and improves.

 Clos du Vieux Bourg "Au Bois Retour" Chénas 2020, Beaujolais